145

 3. Kappa

-Iota and Kappa Carrageenans form gels with milk so are more commonly used in sorbets and low fat ice creams.
-While Lambada is used in ice creams with sufficient fat to stabilize without gelling.
+Iota and Kappa Carrageenans form gels with milk, so are more commonly used in sorbets and low fat ice creams.
+While Lambada is used in ice creams which have sufficient fat to stabilize without gelling.

 Sodium Alginate (E401)